MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

 ## Causes

-One common reason behind mass object changes is due to a non-synchronous backend operation.
+One common reason behind mass object changes is due to a nonsynchronous backend operation.
 This operation determines the appropriate `UserPrincipalName` and `proxyAddresses` that are updated in Microsoft Entra users, groups, or contacts.

 The purpose of this backend operation ensures that `UserPrincipalName` and `proxyAddresses` are consistent in Microsoft Entra ID at any time.
-The operation must be triggered by an explicit change, such as a verified domain change.
+An explicit change, such as a verified domain change, triggers this operation.

 For example, if you add a verified domain Fabrikam.com to your Contoso.onmicrosoft.com tenant, this action triggers the backend operation on *all* objects in the tenant.
 This event is captured in the Microsoft Entra audit logs as **Update User** events preceded by an **Add verified domain** event.

-If Fabrikam.com was removed from the Contoso.onmicrosoft.com tenant, then all the **Update User** events will be preceded by a **Remove verified domain** event.
+If Fabrikam.com was removed from the Contoso.onmicrosoft.com tenant, then all the **Update User** events are preceded by a **Remove verified domain** event.

 ## Resolution